AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 }
 ```

+> [!NOTE]
+>
-> **Scope:** This CSS targets the legacy CKEditor-based author surface only.
+>This CSS targets the legacy CKEditor-based author surface only.
 It has no effect inside the MarkupEditor (ProseMirror), which uses a shadow DOM.

----

-### New MarkupEditor — `css` in `registerPlugin`
+### New MarkupEditor: `css` in `registerPlugin`

-The MarkupEditor renders inside a **shadow DOM**, which isolates it from all page-level styles — including AEM clientlibs.
+The MarkupEditor renders inside a **shadow DOM**, which isolates it from all page-level styles, including AEM `clientlibs`.
 To inject CSS into the MarkupEditor's author surface, pass a `css` string as part of the `PluginConfig` returned by your plugin factory.

 The CSS is injected as a `<style>` tag directly inside the editor's shadow root each time an editor instance is created.

-**Example — inject styles alongside a decoration plugin:**
+**Example: inject styles alongside a decoration plugin**

 ```js
 guides.ready(() => {